 How has your journey in tech been?

-Could you share some of the challenges you’ve faced as a ***researcher in AI with a humanities background?
+Could you share some of the challenges you’ve faced as a woman in tech?

 How did you overcome them?

 I was relying on my family, my friends, my mentors.
 I was trying to break the ice by attending events and showing my knowledge in different technologies as a speaker.
 I met a lot of people who helped me to set my goals, and to achieve them.
 I am not sure if I could make this through by myself.

 What’s your aspiration in your tech journey?